 Hopscotch Care considers that educating young people is the highest priority in order to give them the skills they need to make the transition into successful independent living.
 Many of the young people who come to our Homes have not been in any form of education for many months or years.
 Staff in the homes have excellent relationships with the key partner agencies and education providers as well as support from private tutors where it is impossible to engage young people in mainstream or specialist provision.

 Young people will be actively engaged in planning their weekly activities.
-We are fortunate in that the location of the five homes enables us to benefit from the main tourist areas and urban centres in Lancashire and Cumbria.
-Young people have taken part in over 50 different activities in the last few months ranging from more intellectual challenging trips to museums to pampering in a spa.
+We are fortunate in that the location of the homes enables us to benefit from the main tourist areas and urban centres in Lancashire and Cumbria.
+Young people have taken part in over 50 different activities in the last few months ranging from more intellectual challenging trips to museums, watching football matches to pampering in a spa.

 Each home has a Community Engagement Champion who is responsible to ensure that young people and staff engage in a wide variety of activities supporting the local community.
 This could be supporting charity events or organising bingo nights working with the local primary school or having a stand at a church fete.